TheIoTLearningInitiative/InternetOfThingsCommunications/README.md

 Internet of Things Communications
 ==

-To Explain for Trainer during this Hands-On
+Trainer, to Explain during this Hands-On

 - Publish/Subscribe Model